rawwebdesign/rawwebdesign.github.io/pages/wordpress.markdown

 ---
-layout: default
+layout: blog
+title_tag: WordPress Developer in Columbus, Ohio | Bradley Spencer
-title: Brad Spencer | Web Developer in Columbus, Ohio
+title: Your Friendly WordPress Developer in Columbus, Ohio
 ---

-### You Need Help with WordPress?

 WordPress takes a specialized skill set that takes time to master- even for the most experienced web developers.
 Are you using WordPress but want to take your website to the next level?
 Let me help.